Illinois State University, B.A. Anthropology

-In her spare time, Tanya enjoys woodworking, knitting, reading, hiking, and spending time with close family and friends.
+In her spare time, Tanya likes to spend her time woodturning (Creekview Woodshop), and she also loves knitting, reading, hiking, and spending time with close family and friends.
 Tanya was born in Melbourne, Australia, but grew up in Germany and southern Illinois.
 She also has resided in Texas, Mississippi, Oklahoma, Tennessee, and Kentucky.